punchcafe/punchEngine/README.md

 ## Collision Resolution
 collision resolution is based on two bodies existing in the same space, or touching, on a single frame.
 Since it isn't based on projecting movement vectors, it means that a limiting factor is that no one body be able to move faster than 10cpx/fm.
 Manipulating the fps is how you would achieve "faster" and "slower" real time play.

+TO DO:
+1 - Implement sprite printer using sprite manager and printer.
+2 - create entity factory method/builder. entity is the only way to insert into force field. (could hide force field with facade pattern, e.g. Game.addEntity(Entity)). entity would be stripped into forceBody etc.